 Students studying on this pathway will study GCSEs in Mathematics, English Language and English Literature, and the separate Sciences - Biology, Chemistry and Physics (Triple Science) as well as Short course RE.
-In addition, they will continue with three other subjects, at least one of which must be from the English Baccalaureate group of subjects (either Geography, History, French, German or Spanish).
+In addition, they will select three other subjects, at least one of which must be from the English Baccalaureate group of subjects (either Geography, History, French, German or Spanish).
 They also have an opportunity to take Psychology, Media Studies or Economics.
-This will result in nine GCSE qualifications.
+This will result in ten GCSE qualifications.
 This pathway has been designed to adequately prepare students for A Level study and progression to university or degree apprenticeship.
 Students who wish to study sciences at A Level and beyond should follow this pathway.
+A student offered Triple Science does not have to do this; they can select the EBacc Pathway and if they do we expect them to take a Humanities and a Language.